-Evaluate algorithm performances when the data is multi-unit and there are no labels associating neuron “spikes” to any individual neuron.
+Quantify algorithm performances in SNR and R2 when the data is multi-unit and there are no labels associating neuron “spikes” to any individual neuron.

-Explore the concept of transfer learning, in which a quantified assessment is made on how well different algorithms can be trained from just one experimental trial and then used to decode different trials.
+Explore the concept of transfer learning, in which a quantified assessment (in SNR and R2) is made on how well different algorithms can be trained from just one experimental trial and then used to decode different trials.
 Transfer learning will be evaluated for both single and multi-unit configurations.

-Finally, performance will be quantified among the algorithms as they are introduced to more and more neural spike dropouts, or missing spikes.
+Finally, performance will be quantified (again, in SNR and R2) among the algorithms as they are introduced to more and more neural spike dropouts, or missing spikes.

 The overall goal is to quantify how robust different decoding algorithms are when fed imperfectly collected data.
 A final note here, just as Makin et al., 2018 has done, goals 2-4 will also involve evaluating performance for different bin sizes (that being 16, 32, 64, and 128 milliseconds).